 MSU has several options for support of graduate student travel to conferences in which you present your research.
 Funds are generally not provided for attending a conference, unless if your project is willing to support that expense.
 Here are the forms to request travel funding, from the units:

 - Math Ed Travel Fund Request (yearly funds)

-- COGS (one funding allotment per degree).
+- COGS (one travel funding allotment per degree, one professional development funding per degree).

 See the Forms site under Current Students for more details.

 Yes!
 See Freda after your conference has been approved and she can pay for your conference registration on her MSU Pcard.
 She can also assist with booking a flight, and often the flight can be paid on the Pcard as well.
 These expenses are counted toward your total PRIME travel funding for the year.